chriskillpack/henri/README.md

 $ ./llava-v1.5-7b-q4.llamafile   # Starts a server listening on http://localhost:8080
 ```

 Once the server is running proceed with the second step.
-This will take a while (read days)
+The lack of command line option implies image description mode.
+This will take a while (potentially days).

 ```
-$ go run ./cmd/henri
+$ go run ./cmd/henri --ollama http://localhost:11434
 21397 images to process
 Processing 0/21397 <1310: 164E5EBC-F2F5-4B28-A78F-0803857336BE_1_105_c.jpeg> okay, 20 secs
 Processing 1/21397 <1311: 16502306-C779-4C32-9E65-5AED005AD9D1_1_105_c.jpeg> okay, 20 secs